dwu402/queuebot/DOC.md

 Also: Name that you gave the bot

-Note: This role is automatically created with the bot.
+Note: This role may be automatically created with the bot.
 You will need to move this role above any of the roles you create below in the [Meeting Rooms section](#meeting-rooms).

 Permissions: